alexandrestein/gotinydb/README.md

 ## License

-This project is licensed under the 3-Clause BSD License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the "Apache License, Version 2.0" - see the [LICENSE](LICENSE) file for details or follow this [link](http://www.apache.org/licenses/LICENSE-2.0).

 ## Acknowledgments